pollinations/mcp-server-sqlite-npx/README.md

 2. `list_tables` - List all tables in the SQLite database
    - No parameters required

-3. `save_table` - Save a table to disk as JSON
+3. `save_database` - Save the entire database file to a new location
    - Parameters:
-     - `table`: Name of the table to save
-     - `filepath`: Path to the file to write the table to
+     - `filepath` (optional): Path to save the database file to (defaults to original path)

 ## Development